raisedadead/portfolio/README.md

 The software as it is licensed under [ISC](LICENSE), please feel free to extend, re-use, share the code.

 Content:
-The content pertaining to Mrugesh Mohapatra such as his resume, personal information, imagery, etc. is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](by-nc-nd-4).
+The content pertaining to Mrugesh Mohapatra such as his resume, personal information, imagery, etc. is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)][by-nc-nd-4].

 [build-status-img]: https://travis-ci.org/raisedadead/portfolio.svg?branch=staging
 [build-status]: https://travis-ci.org/raisedadead/portfolio